Electrical, Lighting

 Step 5: Pay Attention to the Gauge of Wire

-Choose the gauge of your wiring accordingly.
+Choose the gauge of your wiring.
 Usually, 20-amp circuits are wired with 12-gauge wires, and 15-amp circuits are wired with 14-gauge wires.

 Step 6: Test the Ground

-There’s either a green ground screw or a green grounding wire when it comes to modern dimmers.
+There’s either a green ground screw or a green grounding wire for modern dimmers.
 Either one of these needs to be connected to a grounding source (if there is a grounding source present).

 Check for grounding with a neon voltage tester.
-If there is ground present, pop a short ground wire to the metal box or use a grounding clip.
+If the ground is present, pop a short ground wire into the metal box or use a grounding clip.
 Now, connect this to the dimmer.

-Ensure that there is no ground present in cases, utilize a plastic cover plate and make sure there are no metal parts exposed.
+Ensure that there is no ground present in cases, use a plastic cover plate, and make sure there are no metal parts exposed.
 Now, test again and turn the power back on.
 Your box is grounded if the tester lights up by popping your voltage tester leads between the screw terminals and the box.

 Step 7: Turn the Power Off